-The T-80U carries the 9M119 Refleks (Nato designation AT-11 Sniper) anti-tank guided missile system which is fired from the main gun.
+The T-80U carries the 9M119 Refleks (Nato designation AT-11 Sniper) anti-tank guided missile system, which is fired from the main gun.
 The range of the missile is 100m to 4,000m.
-The system is intended to engage tanks fitted with ERA (explosive reactive armour) as well as low-flying air targets such as helicopters, at a range of up to 5km.
+The system is intended to engage tanks fitted with explosive reactive armour (ERA), as well as low-flying air targets such as helicopters, at a range of up to 5km.
 The missile system fires either the 9M119 or 9M119M missiles, which have semi-automatic laser beamriding guidance.

-The tank is protected by a combination of explosive reactive armour at the front and gill type armour panels elesewhere.
-Other countermeasures include quieter running, gas-turbine engine which exhausts smokeless gases, improved heat insulation of roof and hatches, ventilation of the engine-transmission system, cooling system, smoke-laying system and smoke discharging system.
+The tank is protected by a combination of explosive reactive armour at the front, and gill type armour panels elsewhere.
+Other countermeasures include quieter running, a gas-turbine engine (which exhausts smokeless gases), improved heat insulation of roof and hatches, ventilation of the engine-transmission system, cooling system, smoke-laying system and smoke discharging system.

 Fire control and observation

-The tank fire control system is the 1A42 which includes 1V517 ballistic computer, two-axis electrohydraulic weapon stabiliser, rangefinder sight stabilised in two axes as well as a GPK-59 hydro-semicompass azimuth indicator and an azimuth indicator for the turret rotation.
+The tank fire control system is the 1A42, which includes a 1V517 ballistic computer, two-axis electrohydraulic weapon stabiliser, and a rangefinder sight stabilised on two axis, as well as a GPK-59 hydro-semi compass azimuth indicator, and an azimuth indicator for the turret rotation.
 This system permits firing on the move.

-The gunner has the 1G46 day sight and also an infrared sight.
+The gunner has the 1G46 day sight and an infrared sight.

-The tank has a planetary power transmission with hydraulic servo-system for increased mobility.
-The track and suspension system is fitted with RMSh track and rubber-tyred road wheels, torsion bar suspension with hydraulic telescopic double-acting shock absorbers.
-Maximum speed of the vehicle on road is 70km/h and across county is 48km/h.
+The tank has a planetary power transmission with a hydraulic servo-system for increased mobility.
+The track and suspension system is fitted with RMSh track and rubber-tyred road wheels, and a torsion bar suspension with hydraulic telescopic double-acting shock absorbers.
+The maximum speed of the vehicle on road is 70km/h and across country is 48km/h.

 T-80UK command tank

-The T-80UK tank provides command and control capability for field commanders and enable communications with superior command.
-It is similar to the T-80U but has a number of additional features.
-It is fitted with the Shtora-1 countermeasures suite also fitted on the T-90 tank.
+The T-80UK tank provides command and control capability for field commanders, and enables communications with superior command.
+It is similar to the T-80U, but has a number of additional features.
+It is fitted with the Shtora-1 countermeasures suite, also fitted on the T-90 tank.
 Shtora-1 is produced by Electronintorg of Russia.
-This system includes infrared jammer, laser warning system, grenade discharging system and a computerised control system.
-Operational range is 200m.
+This system includes an infrared jammer, a laser warning system, a grenade discharging system, and a computerised control system.
+Its operational range is 200m.

-The tank has a combined symmetric dipole antenna for both UHF and HF communications.
-This increases range when the tank is stationary - up to 40km for the R-163-50U radio and 350 km for the R-163-50K radio.
+The main battle tank has a combined symmetric dipole antenna for both UHF and HF communications.
+This increases in range when the tank is stationary, up to 40km for the R-163-50U radio, and 350 km for the R-163-50K radio.
 An AB-1-P28 1kW benzene generator is provided to power communications when the tank is stationary.
-T-80UK also has a more advanced fire control system, automatic loader for the gun, built-in turret ERA and TNA-4-3 navigational aid.
+The T-80UK also has a more advanced fire control system, an automatic loader for the gun, built-in turret ERA, and TNA-4-3 navigational aid.

-Other improvements include a computerised fire control system, thermal imaging sights for commander and gunner, and the Arena active countermeasures system.
-The T-80 UM2 is planned for exports.
+Other improvements included a computerised fire control system, thermal imaging sights for the commander and gunner, and the Arena active countermeasures system.